 5 Ways SaaS Companies Can Improve Customer Retention

-In the SaaS market, customer retention is more important than nearly any other key performance indicator (KPI).
-Add the B2B element, and several unique challenges stand in the way of improving customer retention.
+In the SaaS market, customer retention is more important than nearly any other key performance indicator.
+In the B2B landscape, several unique challenges stand in the way of improving customer retention.

 A B2B software company must face the bureaucracy of the organizations they are doing business with, prove its worth to the many stakeholders in charge of the budget that pays for the service, and ensure the employees of the customer-company are adopting the technology, just to name a few.